RobTillaart/DHTNew/README.md

 ### Offset

-Adding offsets works well in normal range however they might introduce under- or overflow at the ends of the sensor range.
+Adding offsets works well in normal range however they might introduce under- or overflow at the ends of the sensor range. humidity is constrained to 0..100% in the code.
+For temperature such constrain would be type dependant, so not done.

 - **void setHumOffset(float offset)** typical < ±5% RH.
 - **void setTempOffset(float offset)** typical < ±2°C.